Skip to main content

 1. Middleware: metrics collection, in-flight request tracking, panic recovery, Sentry transaction tracing, distributed tracing.

-3. Admission control: killswitches and rate limits are checked during extraction.
+3. Admission control: As part of the extractors, killswitches and rate limits are evaluated.
 Rejected requests never reach the handler.

 §Authentication & Authorization

 Objectstore uses JWT tokens with EdDSA signatures (Ed25519) for authentication.
-Auth enforcement is optional and controlled by the auth.enforce config flag, allowing unauthenticated development setups.
+Auth enforcement is enabled by default and controlled by the auth.enforce config flag.
+Set enforce: false explicitly for unauthenticated development setups.

 §Token Structure